IBS Diet and Lifestyle: Where to Start

 Can vegetables help IBS?

+So now is the time of year we Pledge to eat more Veg, as it’s good for us, right?
 Well yes and no, Vegetables contain vital vitamins and minerals which help make up a healthy diet however if you live with IBS then some types of vegetables, taken in large quantities, may make your symptoms worse and some foods may make you double up in pain, have embarrassing wind, diarrhoea and constipation and make your abdomen swell until you look 9 months pregnant…sound familiar?

 What can you do to reduce IBS symptoms?